Pressure Cooker / Instant Pot Coconut Rice

 Here are more of the best Instant Pot Rice recipes:

-Best Instant Pot Side Dish Recipes with Rice and Grains
+Best Instant Pot Side Dishes with Rice and Grains

 Ingredients